 Learn more about being a YES Abroad student in Turkey:

-Students will attend a public or private school.
+Students will attend private schools.
 The primary language of instruction will be Turkish.
 School typically runs Monday to Friday, and uniforms are customary.
 Students may have opportunities to participate in a limited amount of extramural and extracurricular activities, such as drama, music, and sports.

-Turkey is an active member in organizations such as NATO and the WTO, and also held a non-permanent seat on the United Nations Security Council from 2009-2010.
+Turkey is an active member in organizations such as NATO and the WTO.

 For more information, visit the CIA World Factbook.